Valkryst/Dynamic_Dialog_System/README.md

 ##Setup:

-This is a very rough setup guide specifically written for IntelliJ.
+This is a very rough setup guide using IntelliJ.

 * Clone the repo.
 * Open the project in IntelliJ.